MihlaliKota/MihlaliKota/README.md

 Studying Software Development at [CodeSpace Academy](https://www.codespace.co.za/).

 ## 🎉 Hobbies & Interests
 When I'm not coding, I love to immerse myself in the world of books.
 I'm a calisthenics enthusiast, always pushing myself to new physical heights.
 You'll also find me passionately cheering for Chelsea FC in soccer matches.
 Beyond sports, I'm a culinary explorer, mastering new recipes I find online.
 I consider myself a stoic, always embracing the philosophy of being one percent better than yesterday.
-And of course, I love listening to music to inspire my creativity and keep me motivated.

 ## 📫 How to Reach Me